The whiteboard paradox: perfect for brainstorming, terrible for visibility

 “Oh no, we forgot to invite [insert here the only person who knows why a specific architecture decision was made]…”

-In that case, you have a host of visual tools you can use to collaborate, but the underlying problem remains the same: unless you have a diagram that’s accurate, interactive, and connected to your code and platform, you’ll still encounter issues with information gaps and misunderstandings.
+Instead of a physical whiteboard, it's likely that you use a web-based drag-and-drop whiteboarding tool... but the underlying problem remains the same: unless you have a diagram that’s accurate, interactive, and connected to your live system, you’ll still encounter issues with information gaps and misunderstandings.